metatyper/metatyper-ts/README.md

 > Unlike simple objects, instances have Meta properties of their parent classes.

 > Static classes work as simple Meta objects.

-> Class B is a child of a Meta class, but is fully functional, as opposed to a child of a Meta object.

 <br/>